philippinespire/pire_cssl_data_processing/README.md

     * Visualize results with IGV or equivalent on a local computer to look for mapping artifacts
       * Look at both contemp and albatross (that goes for anything that follows)
     * Compare the filtered (`RG.bam`) to unfiltered (`RAW.bam`) files
-      * were a lot of reads lost?
+      * Were a lot of reads lost?

 7. Genotype the `bam` files
     * Use [`dDocentHPC mkVCF`](https://github.com/cbirdlab/dDocentHPC)

-8. Filter the `vcf` files
+8. Filter the `vcf` file
     * Use [`fltrVCF`](https://github.com/cbirdlab/fltrVCF)
       * Use [`config.fltr.ind.cssl`](https://github.com/cbirdlab/fltrVCF/blob/master/config_files/config.fltr.ind.cssl) as a starting point for filter settings
       * Only run up to the second Filter 07